Frequently Asked Questions: Law Office Study Program

 Do I qualify to study law through the LOS Program?

 You must fulfill the pre-legal education requirements that apply to students who attend law school.
-This includes at least two years of college work, or show equivalent intellectual achievement by attaining a score of 50 or higher on specified College-Level Examination Program (CLEP) examinations, as detailed on the College Equivalency Education webpage.
+This includes at least two years of college work or equivalent intellectual achievement by attaining a score of 50 or higher on specified College-Level Examination Program (CLEP) examinations, as detailed on the College Equivalency Education webpage.

 I am interested in studying law through the LOS Program.
 What do I need to submit?
 When do I need to submit the LOS application?